j-a-s-d/ubernim/README.md

 ## HISTORY

+* 16-01-22 **[0.4.2]**
+	- added .nimc:minimum to SWITCHES feature to require a minimum nim version installed to perform the preprocessing
+	- updated xam dependency to 1.7.0
+	- general improvements
 * 15-01-22 **[0.4.1]**
 	- added .unim:importing and .unim:exporting commands to UNIMCMDS feature to allow imports and exports to be generated only once per file
 	- general improvements